Wondering exactly when the Bleach

-Based on an analysis of official publication data, this guide provides the definitive timeline for the Bleach manga series.
-You will discover its complete publication history, how its start compares to the anime and the other “Big Three” manga, and the key figures who brought it to life.
+Based on an analysis of official publication data, this guide provides the definitive timeline for the Bleach

 Key Facts

-- Definitive Start Date: The first chapter of the Bleach manga was published in Japan on August 7, 2001, in Weekly Shonen Jump.
+- Definitive Start Date: The first chapter of the Bleach

-- Complete Volume Count: The entire story is collected into 74 tankōbon volumes, comprising 686 individual chapters.
+manga series ran for exactly 15 years, concluding in August 2016.- Complete Volume Count: The entire story is collected into 74 tankōbon volumes, comprising 686 individual chapters.

-- “Big Three” Placement: Bleach was the final series of the legendary “Big Three” to debut, following One Piece (1997) and Naruto (1999).
+manga ‘s release predates the anime premiere by over three years, with the anime first airing in October 2004.- “Big Three” Placement: Bleach was the final series of the legendary “Big Three” to debut, following One Piece (1997) and Naruto (1999).

 When Did the Bleach Manga Officially Start?

 This verified publication date marks the first time readers were introduced to Ichigo Kurosaki, Rukia Kuchiki, and the world of Soul Reapers and Hollows.
 Unlike the anime adaptation that would follow years later, this was the original, unfiltered vision from its creator.
-For fans and pop culture historians, August 2001 is the foundational moment for the entire Bleach legacy, setting the stage for its 15-year run in Japan’s most famous manga magazine.
+For fans and pop culture historians, August 2001 is the foundational moment for the entire Bleach legacy, setting the stage for its 15-year run in Japan’s most famous

 Who Were the Key Figures Behind Bleach’s Creation and Publication?